skylight-hq/skylight.digital/_blog_posts/nick_bristow_interview.md

 **Nick Bristow:** There are a couple of reasons why I decided to join Skylight.
 I worked inside the federal government at 18F for almost four years.
 Our goal was always to shake-up how things were done, and make things better.
 I honestly feel like we achieved those goals to a large degree.
 Throughout my tenure there, I saw more and more agencies adopting modern digital delivery practices and technologies.
 Because of the way we hired at 18F, everyone was on a timeclock (that is, term limits).
 After it was up, I wasn't ready to quit changing government.

 When I found out what Skylight was doing, I recognized a lot of what I witnessed at 18F and more.
 The passion for the work is what drives me and that's what I see at Skylight.
 The desire to do more than fulfill a contract.
-And the desire to move the needle forward and deliver better work for the people who are really paying for it &mdash; the citizens.
+And the desire to move the needle forward and deliver better work for the people who are really paying for it — the citizens.
 That's why I joined.

 **Chris Cairns: What have you worked on so far?**